You are here

 Convention calls on ban on usage of mercury

 Accra, Jan.
-23, GNA - The Global Environment Facility Small Grants Programme (GEF/SGP) in collaboration with the Ecological Restoration and the International POPS Elimination Network (IPEN) has held a round table discussion on the Minamata Convention on the use of mercury.
+23, GNA - The Global Environment Facility Small Grants Programme (GEF/SGP), in collaboration with the Ecological Restoration and IPEN, has held a round table discussion on the Minamata Convention on the use of mercury.

 The discussion is to enable policy makers, researchers, practitioners and civil society organizations discuss issues of mercury usage in Ghana and agree on the way forward to implement the Convention in Ghana.

 It is also aimed at raising awareness among stakeholders and finding strategies to help reduce or find alternatives to mercury use and the possible elimination of mercury and mercury products

 The Minamata Convention on Mercury is an international treaty signed by 128 countries and ratified by 10 countries and was adopted in Japan in October 2013.